Tufts-Community-Union-Webmaster/master-guide/grouper.md

 ### Introduction to Distribution Lists

 Distribution Lists (DLs) are lists internal to the TCU Government that allow for government-wide or branch-wide communication.
-The membership for DLs are defined by Grouper, the same way access is defined shared inboxes.
+The membership for DLs are defined by Grouper, the same way access is defined for shared inboxes.
 DLs are different from e-lists.
 E-lists are used for external communication to large groups of the student body.

 ### List Settings